-Now in its third generation of family ownership, Aherne’s is outstanding for the warmth of the FitzGibbon family’s hospitality and their enormous enthusiasm for the business which, since 1993, has included some fine accommodation.
-But it is for its food - and, especially, the ultra-fresh seafood that comes straight from the fishing boats in Youghal harbour - that Aherne’s is best known.
+Now in its third generation of family ownership, Aherne’s of Youghal is outstanding for the warmth of the FitzGibbon family’s hospitality and their enormous enthusiasm for the business which, since 1993, has included some fine accommodation.
+But it is for its food - and, especially, the ultra-fresh seafood that Aherne’s is best known.

-Wherever you choose to eat it, the bar food tends towards simplicity, and is all the better for that; seafood chowder, locally smoked Yawl Bay salmon and oysters make for great snacks or starters (all served with the renowned moist dark brown yeast bread), and you’ll find at least half a dozen delicious hot seafood main course dishes like baked cod wrapped in bacon and gorgeous prawns in garlic butter - its sheer freshness tells the story.
+Wherever you choose to eat, the bar food tends towards simplicity, and is all the better for that; seafood chowder, locally smoked Yawl Bay salmon and oysters make for great snacks or starters (all served with the renowned moist dark brown yeast bread), and you’ll find at least half a dozen delicious hot seafood main course dishes like deep-fried place and grilled hake and gorgeous prawns in garlic butter - its sheer freshness tells the story.

 A wine list strong on classic French regions offers a good selection of half bottles and half a dozen champagnes.